frederikvig/nyum/_recipes/chicken-jollof-rice.md

 ---

 > Cover pan with foil.
 Place in preheated oven and bake for 1 hour.
-Check that the rice is cooked, then allow the dish to rest for 5 minutes.
+Check that the rice is cooked, then allow the dish to rest covered for 10 minutes.
 Fluff rice with a fork, then serve.